composer/satis/README.md

 ## Updating

-Updating Satis is as simple as running `git pull && composer update` in the Satis directory.
+Updating Satis is as simple as running `git pull && composer install` in the Satis directory.

 If you are running Satis as a Docker container, simply pull the latest image.